 Our budget deficit and national debt amount to current expenditure being funded by the taxes to be paid by future generations.
-Massive government borrowing should be the last resort in times of national crisis, not a routine way of insulating the electorate from the consequences of their elected government’s profligacy.
+Massive government borrowing should be the last resort in times of national crisis, such as the Coronavirus pandemic, not a routine way of insulating the electorate from the consequences of their elected government’s profligacy.
 Family members often make passing on resources to the next generations a priority – a noble expression of solidarity and selflessness.
 But our governments do the opposite.
 The SNP’s immediate maximising of their new borrowing power has set Scotland on the path to even greater indebtedness than that created by Labour and the Conservatives at a UK level.
 As a matter of integrity, we should not be burdening future generations financially without their consent.

-The temptation to finance impressive new facilities, such as schools and hospitals, in ways that increase the total cost and inflict a burden on future public finances should be resisted.
+The temptation to finance impressive new facilities, such as schools and hospitals, in ways that increase the total cost and inflict a burden on future public finances should be resisted

 National Insurance payments should be invested to meet the needs of the generation that paid them.
 If this obvious and fair approach had always been taken, there would never be a shortfall when the number of retired people increased relative to the number of taxpayers, for example.
 Shifting to this system would be difficult in the current climate, but initial steps need to be taken.